Time Pressure in Software Engineering: A Systematic Review

 \subsection{Effect on the software process}

-Speed-accuracy trade-off~\cite{bakker2007job} and the covariance of decision speed with decision accuracy~\cite{heitz2014speed} can be seen as the general theory related to time pressure and software engineering.
+Speed accuracy trade-off~\cite{bakker2007job} and the covariance of decision speed with decision accuracy~\cite{heitz2014speed} can be seen as the general theory related to time pressure and software engineering.
 However, conflicting with general theory, the reported effects of time pressure on decision quality in software engineering literature are mixed.
-Less organization change, communication, and knowledge transfer have been reported with time pressure.
+Less organizational change, communication, and knowledge transfer have been reported with time pressure.
 Additionally, time pressure has been reported to be an obstacle for software process improvement (SPI) and user involvement in the design process.